KimMachineGun/automemlimit/README.md

 ## Notice

-Version `v0.5.0` introduces a fallback to system memory limits as an experimental feature when cgroup limits are unavailable.
-Activate this by setting `AUTOMEMLIMIT_EXPERIMENT=system`.
+Version `v1.0.0` introduces breaking changes to simplify the API.
+The library now provides a single `memlimit.Set` function, and system memory limits are used automatically as a fallback when cgroup limits are unavailable.
-You can also use system memory limits via `memlimit.FromSystem` provider directly.

-This feature is under evaluation and might become a default or be removed based on user feedback.
-If you have any feedback about this feature, please open an issue.

 ## Installation